brevzin/brevzin.github.io/_posts/2025-05-24-reflection-ts.md

 }
 ```

-The first thing to notice is that there is a direct one-to-one correspondence for all of the operations:
+The first thing to notice is that there is a direct one-to-one correspondence for all of the operations.
+This shouldn't be too surprising, since the type-based design heavily informed the value-based design:

 |type-based|value-based|
 |-|-|